-The Company defines insurance risk as 'the inherent uncertainties as to the occurrence, amount and timing of insurance liabilities'.
+The Company uses the term insurance risk and underwriting risk interchangeably.
+Insurance risk is defined as 'the inherent uncertainties as to the occurrence, amount and timing of insurance liabilities'.
 The exposure of the Company depends to a significant extent on the value of claims to be paid in the future, relative to the assets accumulated to meet the liability at the date of claim.
 Insurance risk within the Company principally arises in relation to:

-- changes in persistency, longevity, mortality, morbidity or expenses; - inappropriate product design, pricing or selling; and - erroneous interpretation of experience or assumptions.
+- changes in experience relative to our best estimates in the following material sub-risks: persistency, longevity, mortality, morbidity or expenses; - inappropriate product design, pricing or selling; and - erroneous interpretation of experience or assumptions.